stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-chicken-cilicia.md

 prep_time: PT35M
 cook_time: PT45M
 total_time: PT1H20M
+nutrition:
+  serving_size: 1 small wedge
+  servings_per_recipe: 8
+  calories: 430
+  total_fat: 27
+  saturated_fat: 10
+  cholesterol: 105
+  sodium: 470
+  total_carbohydrates: 22
+  dietary_fiber: 2
+  total_sugars: 3
+  protein: 25
+  vitamin_a: 140
+  vitamin_c: 7
+  calcium: 60
+  iron: 3
 ---

 # Chicken Cilicia

-## Savory Spiced Chicken in Phyllo
+## Taking Inspiration from a Favorite

-This dish is inspired by Mediterranean chicken pastries: flaky phyllo on the outside, warmly spiced chicken inside.
-The filling should be moist enough to taste rich, but dry enough that it does not make the phyllo soggy.
+This dish is a variation on one I had at La Mediterranee in San Francisco: flaky phyllo on the outside, warmly spiced chicken inside, and just enough sweet-savory flavor to make it memorable.
+It is delicious, but I like it best in smaller servings because the filling leans a little sweet for a full main dish.

 Almonds add crunch, lemon keeps the filling bright, and herbs keep the spices from feeling too heavy.

-## Serving Ideas

-Serve with cucumber salad, Greek salad, yogurt sauce, roasted carrots, or lemony greens.
-It can be a main dish or cut into smaller wedges for a shared appetizer.
+Serve it with cucumber salad, Greek salad, yogurt sauce, roasted carrots, or lemony greens.
+It can be a light main dish, but it is also great cut into smaller wedges for a shared appetizer.

+## Tips

+- Keep the filling moist enough to taste rich, but dry enough that it does not make the phyllo soggy.
+- Cool the filling before assembling so the phyllo stays crisp.
+- The filling can be made a day ahead.
+Assemble the pie shortly before baking.
+- Leftovers reheat best in the oven.

 ## Variations

-Add chopped dried apricots or golden raisins if you want more sweet-savory contrast.
-For a richer filling, stir in a spoonful of Greek yogurt once the mixture cools.
+- Add chopped dried apricots or golden raisins if you want more sweet-savory contrast.
+- For a richer filling, stir in a spoonful of Greek yogurt once the mixture cools.

-## Make-Ahead Tips

-The filling can be made a day ahead.
-Assemble the pie shortly before baking so the phyllo stays crisp.
-Leftovers reheat best in the oven.